mancarv/ChampVersus/README.md

 It sorts the first player's champions by number of champion points obtained descending then the second  player's champions are sort to match with the first!

-Site Features.
+Site Features:
 Easy input of players.
 Resumed best stats.
 List all champions from players side by side.

-Run locally.
+Run locally:
 All you need is to be installed PHP 5 and Apache 2 then you'll be fine.

-Third party libs.
+Third party libs:
 Bootstrap.
 jQuery.
 Owl Carousel.
 Core.